About

 Well, to begin with, I’ve got “a bit of an attitude”, according to Sunset Magazine’s Jim McCausland.
 Amy Stewart of Garden Rant called me a “completely adorable person and lovely human being”.
 And also?
 My mommy told me, “I hope you don’t get any stalkers because you are so personable and attractive in those videos.
 LOL!!!”
 (Thanks, Mom!!
 Only a few so far!)

-I write regularly for Fine Gardening Magazine, The Christian Science Monitor, Landscaping Network, and Proven Winners plants, and my work’s appeared in numerous other publications (see below for the full list).
+I’m a contributing editor and staff writer for Garden Design magazine, and my work’s appeared in numerous other publications such as Fine Gardening magazine and the Christian Science Monitor (see below for the full list).
 In 2010 I was appointed to my city’s Design Review Commission, where I review landscaping plans for commercial and historic properties to help keep our city beautiful and distinct from anytown, USA.

 Where exactly do you live?

 My growing zone seems to have more in common with Portland and Seattle than with L.A., so the traditional California gardening advice often falls flat here.
-It’s all the rain we get.
-(We get a lot.)
+It’s all the rain (we get a lot).
 USDA Zone 9-ish, but please don’t tell my tropicals.

 What’s this whole website thingy about?
 Why are you doing this?